klugerama/webmin-dnsmasq/README.md

 * reload /etc/hosts (unless `no-hosts` is enabled)
 * call the DHCP lease change script for all existing DHCP leases
 * reread /etc/resolv.conf (if `no-poll` is enabled)

+This can be done (sending a SIGHUP to DNSMasq) in the `Service Control` page under `DNS settings` and clicking